Sherry has maintained homes and landscaped yards for 48 years in Southern California. She has collected water-wise succulents for 12 years.

 The dark phase of the plant is pictured above.
-This is the warm dry summertime result.
-The plant is stressed, but shrinking and closing up is perfectly natural and does not hurt the plant.
+This is the warm, dry summertime result.
+The plant is stressed, but shrinking and closing up are perfectly natural and do not hurt the plant.
 In the spring, the same stems will have full leaves and big yellow spikes of flowers.
 These seasonal changes allow aeonium to survive.

 Below is the potted plant in bloom for the first time.
 It had been in the pot for three years at the time of this photo.
 Most types of aeonium have these cone-shaped yellow spikes, but none are as showy as the purple aeonium.

 After the blooms wither and turn brown, break the spikes off at the first branching underneath.
 These are hardy plants and will tolerate breakage.
 Neglected plantings in landscapes will shed and break, minimizing work for trimming.
 Two or three plants will produce cuttings for friends and extras to throw away.